-In this day and age of families that come in all shapes and sizes a question that I have received multiple times from clients relates to how a stepchild can remain on their medical insurance after divorce.
-This is an important topic as it relates to both stepchildren and biological children, alike.
-In the midst of a divorce case this issue is one that can get set on the backburner and not thought about all that often.
-However, if something happens to your child where they require medical care you will want to make sure that health insurance coverage is in place.
+In this day and age of families that come in all shapes and sizes, a question that I have received multiple times from clients relates to how a stepchild can remain on their medical insurance after divorce.
+This is an important topic as it relates to both stepchildren and biological children alike.
+Amid a divorce case, this issue can get set on the backburner and not thought about all that often.
+However, if something happens to your child who requires medical care, you will want to make sure that health insurance coverage is in place.
 If not, a bad situation could become a horrible situation.

 Let’s assume that you and your spouse are getting a divorce.
-The reality of that situation is that you will be living in one home after the divorce and your spouse will be living in another.
+The reality of that situation is that you will be living in one home after the divorce, and your spouse will be living in another.
 Any children that you had out of your marriage will be splitting time between those two homes.
 Your spouse’s children from a prior marriage or relationship will not have visitation with you since you are not a biological/legal parent.
-Nonetheless, if your stepchildren were depending upon you for health insurance coverage then they may be put into a dangerous situation by not having health insurance coverage.
+Nonetheless, if your stepchildren depended upon you for health insurance coverage, then they may be put into a dangerous situation by not having health insurance coverage.

 Negotiations regarding health insurance coverage for biological children

-When it comes to health insurance coverage for your own children, you will want to make sure that you focus on this subject during the negotiation phase of your case.
-Keep in mind that most divorces in Texas never see the inside of a courtroom and as a result you cannot rely on a judge to keep this issue in mind.
+When it comes to health insurance coverage for your children, you will want to make sure that you focus on this subject during the negotiation phase of your case.
+Keep in mind that most divorces in Texas never see the inside of a courtroom, and as a result, you cannot rely on a judge to keep this issue in mind.
 You and your spouse will need to devote some time to this subject.
-If you have specific concerns related to medical care and health insurance you should make those concerns known to your attorney at the outset of your case.
+If you have specific concerns related to medical care and health insurance, you should make those concerns known to your attorney at the outset of your case.

 You and your spouse have options in front of you to ensure that there are no gaps in coverage during this transition phase between marriage and divorce.
-You should determine which one of you will be responsible for providing health insurance for the kids after the divorce.
-Depending upon which one of you (if either) have health insurance as a workplace benefit coverage for kids could be something that continues through the same parent after the divorce.
+It would help determine which one will be responsible for providing health insurance for the kids after the divorce.
+Depending upon which one of you (if either) has health insurance as a workplace benefit coverage for kids could be something that continues through the same parent after the divorce.

-If neither of you have group health insurance coverage through your employer then you both will need to figure out the best, most cost effective way to ensure your children.
+If neither of you has group health insurance coverage through your employer, you both will need to figure out the best, most cost-effective way to ensure your children.
 One of you may have to go into the health insurance marketplace and research the cost of purchasing health insurance on the open market.
-The cost may be split between the two of you in some way.
-Or, one parent may be tasked with the responsibility of paying the monthly premiums while co-pays and uninsured medical costs are split between the two of you.
+The fee may be split between the two of you in some way.
+Or, one parent may be tasked with paying the monthly premiums while co-pays and uninsured medical costs are divided between the two of you.
 Do not leave this issue as one that is not focused on.
-There is no better time to sort out the details of health insurance for kids than during settlement negotiations.
+There is no better time to sort out health insurance details for kids than during settlement negotiations.

-In the event that both you and your spouse have health insurance provided through your employers, you all will have less to negotiate about.
-This is an ideal situation because there is really no way that your children will go uncovered and the cost of maintaining coverage will be relatively low due to your employer picking up costs (most likely) associated with the health insurance coverage.
+If you and your spouse have health insurance provided through your employers, you all will have less to negotiate about.
+This is an ideal situation because there is no way that your children will go uncovered.
+The cost of maintaining coverage will be relatively low due to your employer picking up costs (most likely) associated with the health insurance coverage.
 At that point, it is a decision between the two of you as to which plan will cost less money.

 Which parent will pay the co-pays associated with your kids receiving medical care?

-Especially if you are the primary custodian of your kids and end up taking them to the doctor more than your spouse, each doctor your kids treat with will expect you to be the one to pay the co-pay and other out of pocket expenses.
-Don’t expect the office to bill you for a certain percentage of those costs according to your final decree of divorce.
+Especially if you are the primary custodian of your kids and end up taking them to the doctor more than your spouse, each doctor your kids, treat with will expect you to be the one to pay the co-pay and other out of pocket expenses.
+According to your final decree of divorce, don’t expect the office to bill you for a certain percentage of those costs.
 It is not their responsibility to cater to you and your ex-spouse in this way.

-You can attempt to work out a contract with the doctors that your children treat with most frequently.
-Talk to the billing manager and see if they will accept a document that states what percentage you will pay and what percentage your ex-spouse will pay.
-Larger hospital groups or clinical practices may not allow you to do this but smaller offices may be willing to work with you all like this.
+You can attempt to work out a contract with the doctors that your children treat most frequently.
+Talk to the billing manager and see if they will accept a document stating what percentage you will pay and what your ex-spouse will pay.
+Larger hospital groups or clinical practices may not allow you to do this, but smaller offices may be willing to work with you all like this.
 However, you need to negotiate this with your spouse during the divorce and obtain their signature on a contract at that point.
-Do not wait to speak to your spouse after the divorce after this.
-At that time, he or she is under no obligation to cooperate unless the divorce decree instructs him or her to do so.
+Do not wait to speak to your spouse after the divorce after.
+At that time, they are under no obligation to cooperate unless the divorce decree instructs them to do so.

 What exactly does stepparent mean?

-Now that we have discussed the broader topic of health insurance coverage for children in a divorce, we can move towards the topic brought up in the title to this blog post.
-When we talk about being a stepparent, that is a term that has taken on meanings that could mean different things to different people.
+Now that we have discussed the broader topic of health insurance coverage for children in a divorce, we can move towards the case in the title of this blog post.
+When we talk about being a stepparent, that term has taken on meanings that could mean different things to different people.
 Not all insurance policies will allow for you to cover your stepchildren under your insurance policy.

-As I alluded to at the outset of today’s blog post, modern families are often times more complex than the more traditional families that we saw in years past.
+As I alluded to at the outset of today’s blog post, modern families are often more complex than the traditional families we saw in years past.
 This is not a judgment on my part- it is more so an observation.
-While families have changed over the past few generations, health insurance plans and the coverage that they provide have not moved as quickly.
-Family used to mean one thing and now its definition has been stretched in our culture to mean more things to more people.
+While families have changed over the past few generations, health insurance plans and their coverage have not moved as quickly.
+The family used to mean one thing, and now our culture has stretched its definition to mean more stuff to more people.

 How is adopting a child different than having a stepchild?

 It depends on the type of health coverage that you have and the laws of the state of Texas as to whether or not your stepchild can be covered under your health insurance plan.
-There is typically no legal backing to the relationship that you have with your stepchild despite all of the bonds that exist between the two of you.
-The stepchild’s biological parents are responsible for providing health insurance coverage for that child just as you are responsible for providing health insurance for your own, biological children.
-It does not matter if you identify your stepchild as your own child, either.
+There is typically no legal backing to your relationship with your stepchild despite all of the bonds that exist between the two of you.
+The stepchild’s biological parents are responsible for providing health insurance coverage for that child, just as you provide health insurance for your biological children.
+It does not matter if you identify your stepchild as your child, either.

-However, I would still look into whether or not you can provide health insurance coverage for your child without having to go through the legal steps to adopt him or her.
-Of course, if you want to adopt your stepchild and believe that you are in a position to do so that is up to you.
-However, as I mentioned earlier in today’s blog post you may be able to cover your stepchild under your health insurance plan without having to first adopt him or her.
+However, I would still look into whether or not you can provide health insurance coverage for your child without having to go through the legal steps to adopt them.
+Of course, if you want to adopt your stepchild and believe that you are in a position to do so, that is up to you.
+However, as I mentioned earlier in today’s blog post, you may be able to cover your stepchild under your health insurance plan without having first to adopt them.
 Contact your provider or your work’s human resources department for further guidance on this.
-Do so early in the divorce process so you know where everything stands well before the negotiation phase of your case.
+Do so early in the divorce process to know where everything stands well before the negotiation phase of your case.

 A hypothetical question relating to stepchildren and health insurance

 Let’s suppose that you are in a position where you can provide health insurance coverage to your stepchild.
-You are married to the child’s mother, and the child’s biological father has a court imposed obligation to provide the child with health insurance.
-The child’s father has your step-son on Medicaid but the father wants to take your child to the doctor at places that do not accept Medicaid.
+You are married to the child’s mother, and the child’s biological father has a court-imposed obligation to give the child health insurance.
+The child’s father has your step-son on Medicaid, but the father wants to take your child to the doctor at places that do not accept Medicaid.
 Do you have to give him this information about your insurance?
-After all, you are not obligated under a court order to do so nor are you obligated to provide his child with access to your insurance coverage.
+After all, you are not obligated under a court order to do so, nor are you obligated to provide his child with access to your insurance coverage.
 What are your obligations in a situation like this?

-In a situation like this I would look at all of the court orders that your spouse is living under with her ex-husband.
+In a situation like this, I would look at all of the court orders your spouse is living under with her ex-husband.
 You probably are not legally obligated to do so.
-Keep in mind that for healthcare expenses that are not covered by Medicaid, your insurance may end up paying those.
-If you cannot provide your insurance information to that doctor then your wife may be liable to pay those uncovered medical expenses out of her own pocket.
+Keep in mind that for healthcare expenses that Medicaid does not cover, your insurance may end up paying those.
+If you cannot provide your insurance information to that doctor, your wife may pay those uncovered medical expenses out of her pocket.

-You should work with your spouse in a situation like this to see what she wants to do.
-After all- the child is not yours and the court order does not impact you.
-Whether it is a situation like this or any other dealing with court orders, you should contact an experienced family law attorney before doing something that you think may not be smart for you and your family on a long term basis.
+It would help if you worked with your spouse in a situation like this to see what she wants to do.
+After the all-the child is not yours, and the court order does not impact you.
+Whether it is a situation like this or any other dealing with court orders, you should contact an experienced family law attorney before doing something that you think may not be smart for you and your family on a long-term basis.

 Questions about today’s blog post?
 Contact the Law Office of Bryan Fagan